 MONTREAL, Canada — Matt and Nat simply radiates positive energy.
 The Montreal-based vegan and sustainability brand produces colourful minimalist handbags and wallets that benefit the world.
 Since their inception in 1995, they constantly breathe new life into their products with recycled materials and organic fabrics.
 CEO, Manny Kohli possesses an infectious enthusiasm for his work and has been a self-proclaimed vegan since 2003.
 He strives to do everything in his power to benefit mother earth and to help others through his passion for design.

-The Spring and Autumn 2015 collections are at once technical and refined.
+The Spring and Autumn collections are at once technical and refined.
 Crisp edges and clean designs are seen throughout.
 Manny Kohli’s vision for these collections is derived from modern Japanese architecture.
 Geometric shapes vary among the different styles despite the various fabrics that are used.
 In fact, he constantly searches for innovative recyclable and green fabrics for new collections.
 This season, Matt and Nat added cork and loom to their burgeoning styles.
-These fabrics can be restrictive at times, but Kohli ensures that the quality and sophistication is there each time.
+These fabrics can be restrictive at times, but Kohli ensures that the quality and sophistication are there each time.

 “It has always been a challenge, but we manage to find the cork…for the first time.
 It was so beautiful.
 When we got a sample, it was very challenging to produce and the production costs were higher than normal, but we managed to get the design to work in the way that we wanted,” comments Kohli.